licnep/EDFdocs/README.md

 ![Step 4](img/step4.png)

-Once you start the virtual machine the files will be available in the `share` folder on the desktop.
+Once you start the virtual machine your files will be available in the `/media/sf_share` folder.

 If that doesn't work see the _automount issues_ section